varun-k-victor/encryption_decryption/README.md

 # Note

-Run encryption_code.py first.For decryption_code.py to work,the user must have ciphertext_1.txt and ciphertext_2.dat stored in the same location,where decryption_code.py is stored.
+Run encryption_code.py first.For decryption_code.py to work,the user must have ciphertext_1.txt and ciphertext_2.dat stored in the same location,where
+decryption_code.py is stored.

+# Compatibility

+Tested on both windows and linux.